 Assumption is the mother of all screw-ups, Anonymous.

-An integer number is a whole number that can be positive or negative, but does not have fractions or decimals.
+An integer number is a whole number that can be positive or negative, but does not have fractions or decimal part.
 Integers are the collection of whole numbers and negative numbers.
 The set of integer numbers is denoted by ℤ. Hence, ℤ = { ···, -3, -2, -1, 0, 1, 2, 3, ···}.

 A rational number is a number that is of the form p/q where p and q are integers and q is not equal to 0.
 The set or rational numbers is denoted by the doublestruck capital letter ℚ. It is the set of all fractions with integer numerators and non-zero integer denominators. ℚ = {$\frac{p}{q}|~ p, q \in ℤ, q \ne 0$} where p and q are integers (with q not equal to zero).
 Rational numbers can have either a terminating (e.g., $\frac{1}{2} = 0.5$) or repeating decimal (e.g., $\frac{1}{3} = 0.333...$) representation.